The arrival of Vizio’s P Series 4K HDTVs has been highly anticipated ever since their introduction at CES 2014 earlier

-There has also been reported issues from consumer reviews I discovered doing research over the internet regarding backlight local dimming issues… for example, one consumer stated, “when rapidly transitioning from dark to bright (and vice versa), you can notice the backlighting dimming/brightening with a noticeable lag”.
+There have also been reported issues from consumer reviews I discovered doing research over the internet regarding backlight local dimming issues… for example, one consumer stated, “when rapidly transitioning from dark to bright (and vice versa), you can notice the backlighting dimming/brightening with a noticeable lag”.
 There have also been reports on a popular A/V forum of picture blooming.
 (This effect is caused by a light bleed from the backlight LEDs that spreads out (blooms) from an illuminated object on the screen and into the surrounding dark (black) areas of the image).

 Update: The latest official firmware release is 1.1.14.
 However, newer firmware releases have been recently reported.
 These updates are 1.1.16 and 1.1.19.
 To verify your TV’s software version, hit the Menu key on the remote and select System, then System Information.
 The “Version” line is third from the top.